Prague Experience logoPrague tourist information & travel guide logo

 In 1950, the communist state took control and severely restricted its research and preservation work, and limited the extent of its displays.

-On 1st October 1994, the Jewish Museum in Prague finally became an independent organisation once more, and is today considered to be one of the oldest Jewish museums in Europe.
-It is Czechia's most visited museum.
+On 1st October 1994, the Jewish Museum in Prague became an independent organisation once more.
+Soon after, it initiated a programme of restoration of the monuments under its care, which is on-going.

 Prague Explorer Tour + Boat Trip